Ozempic Breath: Why GLP‑1 Medications Can Cause Bad Breath

 GLP‑1 medications intentionally slow gastric emptying, keeping food in the stomach longer so you feel full.
 While this is effective for weight loss, it has a predictable side effect: food can ferment in the stomach.

-Doctors interviewed by CBS News and Healthline describe this mechanism as a major contributor to the “fishy” or “rotten egg” smell many patients report.¹ This delayed gastric emptying and burping pattern is also documented in Novo Nordisk clinical trial data.
+As food breaks down over extended periods, it produces sulfur‑containing gases.
+When patients burp—or even simply exhale—these gases can travel upward and contribute to foul‑smelling breath.
+Doctors interviewed by CBS News and Healthline describe this mechanism as a major contributor to the “fishy” or “rotten egg” smell many patients report.
+This delayed gastric emptying and burping pattern is also documented in Novo Nordisk clinical trial data.

 3. Ketosis and Metabolic Breath Changes